diego-aslz/delphi/_posts/2013-06-28-working-around-ps3-lagged-updates.md

 {% endhighlight %}

-In the configuration file, I changed `http_access deny all` to `http_access allow all`, cause I didn't need security, I needed just a "legs open" proxy.
+In the configuration file, I changed `http_access deny all` to `http_access allow all`, cause I didn't need security, I needed just a "open legs" proxy.
 Then, in my Vagrantfile, I mapped the port 3128 on the host machine to the same port on the guest machine.
 And: